 Don't we all hate that extra step of being told to confirm your registration by clicking a token/link in your email?
 I am guilty as charged.
 But wait, have you ever received a newsletter you never signed up for right in your email?
+That's annoying too.
 I believe sending emails is inevitable if your goal is to build and maintain a strong relationship with your clients.
 The aim is to attract readers, keep them updated and satisfied so that they keep coming back as well as attract new users.

 Why is Email communication Important?

 To answer this, I will categorize the type of emails we usually send into two main groups